 - The OS must be involved in deciding where to allocate a page.
-Answer these questions ... - How are pages typically replaced on a uniprocessor? - Why is the decision different on a multiprocessor? - Why is "first touch" a sensible policy for many situations? - Why is "first touch" grossly suboptimal for many parallel algorithms?
+Answer these questions ... - How are pages typically replaced on a uniprocessor?
+Using LRU, or some variant of it (e.g., clock). - Why is the decision different on a multiprocessor?
+Because locality matters. - Why is "first touch" a sensible policy for many situations?
+Because the first processor to access a page is more likely than any other processor to access it in the future. - Why is "first touch" grossly suboptimal for many parallel algorithms?
+Because the initialization loop is small enough that a compiler may not parallelize it, and this means that all the data is allocated on a single processor, which leads to lots of remote memory accesses and lots of contention for memory at the node where the pages are allocated.

-• What is an alternative allocation policy that often works well?
+What is an alternative allocation policy that often works well?
+Round robin, where each page is allocated in the next memory from where the previous page was allocated.